Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Method

 This approximate marginal likelihood maximizer produces almost the same estimate as the normalized spectral clustering does.
 This is because the two sets of eigenvectors are almost the same.
-To provide some numerical evidence, Figure \ref{fig:spectral_equiv} compares the eigenvectors of the matrix $M$ and the normalized Laplacian $N$ (that uses $f$ and $r$ to specify $A$, with details provided in Section 4).
+Further, it is important to clarify that such closeness does not depend on how the data are really generated.
+Therefore, to provide some numerical evidence, for simplicity, we generate $y_i$ from a simple three-component Gaussian mixture in $\mathbb{R}^2$ with means in $(0,0),(2,2),(4,4)$ and all variances equal to $I_2$.
+Figure \ref{fig:spectral_equiv} compares the eigenvectors of the matrix $M$ and the normalized Laplacian $N$ (that uses $f$ and $r$ to specify $A$, with details provided in Section 4).
 Clearly, these two are almost identical in values.
 Due to this connection, the clustering estimates from spectral clustering can be viewed as an approximate estimate for $\hat{\mathcal V}$ in \eqref{eq:marginal_lik}.
-And the spanning forest graph provides a generative model for the spectral clustering algorithm.